 - Make a conscious effort to keep your website dynamic, interesting, and fresh with concise content and intuitive, easy-to-follow formatting.
 Avoid multiple click-throughs in order to reach content, minimize redundancy, and highlight key takeaway points.

-- Think Off the Page: While a text-only website outlining the details of your latest study may be interesting to you and your fellow researchers, consider how many people you might reach (and interest!) if you present your information in an engaging way through multimedia and social media.
-For example, incorporating a feedback option (such as a comments section) where users can converse may entice visitors to come back for more.
+- While a text-heavy website outlining the details of your latest study may be interesting for your fellow researchers, consider your potential reach if you present information in an engaging way through multimedia and social media (drawing on a variety of connected platforms such as Twitter, Facebook, YouTube, Instagram, or blogs).

-What does a good science website look like?
+What does a successful science-related website look like?
+See examples below: